Charity for girl child education in India: Educate Girls

 Who We Are

-Educate Girls works with the government, community and village-based volunteers called Team Balika to ensure every girl in the remotest parts of India is enrolled in school and learns well.
+Educate Girls works with the government, community and village-based volunteers and mentors to ensure every girl in the remotest parts of India is included, educated and empowered with choices and voices.

 About Us

-Established in 2007, Educate Girls is a non-profit that focusses on mobilising communities for girls’ education in India’s rural and educationally backward areas.
+Educate Girls is a non-profit that focuses on mobilising communities for girls’ education in India’s rural and educationally marginalised areas.

-Strongly aligned with the ‘Right to Education Act’ or the ‘Samagra Shiksha’, Educate Girls is committed to the Government’s vision to improve access to primary education for children, especially young girls.
+Strongly aligned with the ‘Right to Education Act’, ‘Samagra Shiksha,’ and the National Education Policy, Educate Girls is committed to the Government’s vision to improve access to quality education for all learners, especially girls and young women.

-Educate Girls currently operates successfully in over 20,000+ villages in Rajasthan, Madhya Pradesh and Uttar Pradesh.
-By leveraging the Government’s existing investment in schools and by engaging with a huge base of community volunteers, Educate Girls helps to identify, enrol and retain out-of-school girls and to improve foundational skills in literacy and numeracy for all children (both girls and boys).
-This helps deliver measurable results to a large number of children and avoids parallel delivery of services.
+By leveraging the Government’s existing investment in schools and engaging with a huge base of community volunteers, Educate Girls helps identify, enrol, and retain out-of-school girls and improve foundational skills in literacy and numeracy for all children (both girls and boys).
+When formal schooling isn't an option, Educate Girls provides a second chance program to help girls complete their secondary education.
+This helps deliver measurable results to a large number of learners and avoids parallel service delivery.

 Vision